 3. How can I tell if my filters need replacing?

-Visual inspection is key; if they appear clogged or dirty, it’s time for a change.
+Visual inspection is key; it’s time to change if they appear clogged or dirty.

 4. Can I use any lubricant for the moving parts?